mmilak197/spring.security-fullcourse/README.md

-# Simple Application use Spring Security
+# Simple Application to use Spring Security

-Application create in Spring Security allows send credentials like (username and password) verify if pass user exist.
+Application create in Spring Security allows send credentials like (username and password) verifies if pass user exist.
 If exist application generate token which consist information about user authorities.

 Application have a fake database with three type of users: